albus-droid/lkmp-qemu-script/README.md

 scripts/config --state CONFIG_FUNCTION_TRACER
 ```
 ## TESTING
 For a full test compile with `make allmodconfig` or `make allyesconfig`.
-If you want to go lighter, with the existing `.config` run `make localmodconfig` or `make localyesconfig`
+If you want to go lighter, with the existing `.config` run `make olddefconfig`, and cherry pick options using `make menuconfig`.